 Mark Metz was elected by the Carver County residents as the Carver County Attorney in 2010 and again in 2014.
 Prior to election as the Carver County Attorney, Metz served as an assistant Carver County attorney and assistant McLeod County attorney for eleven years, prosecuting serious felonies in district court, and preparing subsequent appeals at the Minnesota Court of Appeals and the Minnesota Supreme Court.
 Metz also has extensive experience in child protection, commitments involving the mentally ill and chemically dependent, and other civil cases.

 Metz serves on the Minnesota County Attorney Association’s Board of Directors.
 Metz is the former chairperson of the Minnesota County Attorney's Urban Board.
 Working in close collaboration with Minnesota County Attorneys, Metz emphasizes the mutual benefits in the sharing of legal information and increased professional training opportunities for Assistant Carver County Attorneys.
 For more than a decade, Metz continues to serve as an adjunct law professor at Mitchell Hamline College of Law, teaching appellate advocacy to advanced law students.

-Metz’s experience has included serving as a volunteer ethics investigator for the Lawyer’s Board of Professional Responsibility and he is a past president of the Eighth District Bar Association.
-He has been an adjunct law professor at William Mitchell College of Law for the past five years and frequent lecturer at Hamline Law School.
+Metz’s prior experience has included serving as a volunteer ethics investigator for the Lawyer’s Board of Professional Responsibility and he is a past president of the Eighth District Bar Association.
+Metz also served on Mitchell Hamline’s alumni board and board of directors for two years.